-- 9.1 On the 20th December 2022 the Council was notified it had been awarded £795,450 by way of the S31 Grant in respect of the Holiday Activities and Food programme.
-This will be paid in two instalments. - 9.2 The grant is expected to be used to fund the above programme and will only become payable once certain milestones are met.
+On the 16th February 2024 the Council was notified it had been awarded £775,790 for delivery of the Holiday Activities and Food programme.

+The grant is expected to be used to fund the above programme and will only become payable once certain milestones are met.
 These milestones are to be measured through a series of monitoring reports which the Council will need to submit to the DfE.
-Should the grant not be spent on the purposes for which it is awarded or will not be fully spent then the grant conditions allows for it to be clawed back or any underspend to be returned - 9.3 Under the terms of the grant 10% (£79,545) is permitted to be used to fund the resourcing of the activities.
+Should the grant not be spent on the purposes for which it is awarded or will not be fully spent then the grant conditions allows for it to be clawed back or any underspend to be returned.

+Under the terms of the grant, £77,579 is permitted to be used to fund the resourcing of the activities.
 This will allow the Council to fund additional staffing on a fixed term basis to co-ordinate the programme.